SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - If passing by reference is used, a local data object is not created for the actual parameter.
 Instead, the procedure is given a [reference](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreference_glosry.htm "Glossary Entry") to the actual parameter during the call and works with the actual parameter itself.
 - Note that parameters that are input and passed by reference cannot be modified in the procedure.
 However, the use of a reference is beneficial regarding the performance compared to creating a local data object.

-The following example shows a class with a simple method demonstrating the syntax for formal paremeter specifications.
+The following example shows a class with a simple method demonstrating the syntax for formal parameter specifications.
 Complete types are used.

 ```abap
 CLASS zcl_some_class DEFINITION